 If you intend on using Shimano's M9100 XTR or the recently released M8100 XT and M7100 SLX groupsets, then you might be aware that they require a special Micro Spline freehub body for their 12-speed cassettes.
 However, Shimano is only licensing it to selected partners, so where can you find a wheel or hub that'll work?

 We've emailed brands and manufacturers to find out just where you can find a complete Micro Spline wheelset or compatible hub and we've listed them all below.
-It's not a particularly long list at the moment, as unlike SRAM's XD freehub format, it's not an open standard and you have to license the design from Shimano - we presume that involves handing over money and/or agreeing to strict conditions about how you make it.
+Unlike SRAM's XD freehub format, it's not an open standard and you have to license the design from Shimano - that's why not every hub brand offers a Micro Spline.

 While Micro Spline was first introduced with the 12-speed M9100 XTR groupset, it's now trickled down to the new 12-speed M8100 XT and M7100 SLX groupsets and we expect to see it on even more groupsets in the future.

-Shimano has recently announced it will be relaxing the licensing restrictions on Micro Spline, so we expect to see more brands offering compatible hubs and wheelsets in the first months of 2020.
+Shimano announced it would be relaxing the licensing restrictions on Micro Spline, so we expect to see more brands offering compatible hubs and wheelsets in the first months of 2020.

 Shimano Micro Spline wheelsets